Tradition and great passion

 Following the spirit of challenge, intuition, and courage of papà Celso, between 2007 and 2008 they produced the Metodo Classico sparkling wines made from Chardonnay and Pinot Nero, cultivated on the hills of Dogliani.
 Another wine soon joined: Langhe DOC Rosso Zerosolfiti, a blend of Dolcetto, Barbera, and Nebbiolo that is produced only in the best years.
 Its sulfite content is less than 5 ml per liter.

 In 2007, the winery celebrated 30 years from the first vintage of Papà Celso.
-The following year, Chiara, the youngest daughter of Marziano Abbona, entered the business.
+The following year, Chiara, the youngest daughter of Marziano Abbona, entered the business, side by side of her sister Mara, who joined the company in 1999.

-The work of the new generations and their use of modern technology pushed the winery to renew its communication style, utilizing the internet and online social networks.
+The work of the new generations and their use of modern technology pushed the winery to renew its communication style, utilizing social networks too.
 In addition to virtual communications, the winery invests its energy and resources in hospitality and visits to the winery in order to show wine lovers the work, passion, and long tradition that almost a century of Abbona family history tells through its wines.